Blog – Posted on Friday, Aug 09

 17. The Light Brigade by Kameron Hurley, narrated by Cara Gee and Jackie Sanders

-This ambitious, far-future thriller is a military sci-fi classic in the making.
+This ambitious, far-future thriller is a military sci-fi classic in the making — and one of the best books published in 2019.
 In The Light Brigade, the ever-inventive Kameron Hurley explores the scientific — and psychological — implications of having Scotty beam someone up.
 The result is a gripping meditation on the human costs of war.
 Our entry point into the intricate world she crafts is a rank-and-file soldier named Dietz, who’s joined the Light Brigade — the group of fighters transported from battle to battle on the Martian frontlines in the form of light.

 Those who undergo this “dropping” process again and again are expected to pick up a few… personality quirks.
 But Dietz starts to experience drops so bad they hint at something far worse than these routine slippages.
 Cara Gee’s subtly ironic narration perfectly captures a soldier trained to obey against her own will and instincts.
 Jackie Sanders, meanwhile, carries off her role as a military interrogator with chilling perfection.